Do You Love Me (Patti Austin song)

-"Do You Love Me" is a 1981 dance/soul single by Patti Austin, from the album Every Home Should Have One.
+"Do You Love Me" is a song written by British musician Rod Temperton and recorded by American singer-songwriter Patti Austin for her fourth studio album, Every Home Should Have One (1981).
+It was released in 1981 by Qwest Records as the album's first single.
 Along with the track "The Genie", the single peaked at number one on the dance charts for two weeks.
 Although "Do You Love Me" failed to chart on the Hot 100, it peaked at number twenty-four on the soul singles chart.